co-investing in startups with top-tier local investors based in emerging markets

 About Startup Labs

 Startup Labs is a global seed stage investment fund aiming to disrupt the startup scene by reinventing the traditional investment process and helping companies launch in various countries.
 Startup Labs focuses mainly on emerging markets and co-invests with the top local investors in respective markets while operating post-investment bootcamps with top mentors.
-We help companies succeed in ways other venture firms do not by building a global platform for all of our teams and investors.Startup Labs will host 15 events in 15 countries for 2012 with the goal of 100+ cities happening soon.
+We help companies succeed in ways other venture firms do not by building a global platform for all of our teams and investors.Startup Labs will host 20 events in 20 countries in 2013 - 2014 with the goal of 100+ cities happening soon.
 Startup Labs is open to all investors and all teams may apply.

 APPLY / LOCATIONS